MagLev/retwis-rb/README.md

 must be coordinated with all VMs, and are never garbage collected.
 This puts a big strain on the Symbol system and causes intermittent pauses in the application (1-3 seconds, or so).
 MagLev runs better without the Tilt caching.
-Sinatra does not currently offer an option to turn off Tilt caching, so, if you want to turn off caching, you can edit
-$MAGLEV_HOME/lib/maglev/gems/1.8/gems/sinatra-1.0/lib/sinatra/base.rb and
-comment out the include of Tilt::CompileSite around line 298:

-  module Templates
-    # include Tilt::CompileSite  # <== Comment out this line

-    def erb(template, options={}, locals={})
-      options[:outvar] = '@_out_buf'
-      render :erb, template, options, locals
-    end

-This should leave MRI unaffected, since it has its own copy of the Sinatra gem.

-Since the problem really only manifests in development mode (where all cached items are essentially thrown away for each request), you can run an unpatched version of sinatra in production mode and avoid the pathological symbol creation mess.
+Since the problem really only manifests in development mode (where all cached items are essentially thrown away for each request), you can run in production mode to avoid the problem.  `maglev.ru` runs in production mode.

-  What about settings.reload_templates ?
 License
 -------